Pylons/pyramid/docs/narr/project.rst

   :term:`SQLAlchemy`

-.. note:: At this time, each of these scaffolds uses the :term:`Chameleon` templating system, which is incompatible with both Jython and PyPy.
-To use scaffolds to build applications which will run on Jython and PyPy, you can try the ``pyramid_jinja2_starter`` scaffold which ships as part of the :term:`pyramid_jinja2` package or the ``pyramid_sqla`` scaffold which ships with the :term:`pyramid_sqla` package (it uses Mako), both available from :term:`PyPI`.
-You can also just use the above scaffold and replace the Chameleon template it includes with a :term:`Mako` analogue.
+.. note:: At this time, each of these scaffolds uses the :term:`Chameleon` templating system, which is incompatible with Jython.
+To use scaffolds to build applications which will run on Jython, you can try the ``pyramid_jinja2_starter`` scaffold which ships as part of the :term:`pyramid_jinja2` package.
+You can also just use any above scaffold and replace the Chameleon template it includes with a :term:`Mako` analogue.

-Rather than use any of the above scaffolds, Pylons 1 users may feel more comfortable installing the :term:`pyramid_sqla` add-on package, which provides a scaffold named ``pyramid_sqla``.
-This scaffold configures a Pyramid application in a "Pylons-esque" way, including the use of a :term:`view handler` to map URLs to code (it's much like a Pylons "controller").
+Rather than use any of the above scaffolds, Pylons 1 users may feel more comfortable installing the :term:`Akhet` development environment, which provides a scaffold named ``akhet``.
+This scaffold configures a Pyramid application in a "Pylons-esque" way, including the use of a :term:`view handler` to map URLs to code (a handler is much like a Pylons "controller").

 .. index::
    single: creating a project